munificent/craftinginterpreters/book/local-variables.md

 </aside>

 We've got one more edge case to deal with before we end this chapter.
-Take a look at this strange beastie:
+Recall this strange beastie we first met in [jlox's implementation of variable resolution][shadow]:

+[shadow]: resolving-and-binding.html#resolving-variable-declarations

 ```lox
 {